Miss Universe Canada: Controversy

-In 2010, Miss Universe Canada made headlines when Maria Al-Masani, the first beauty pageant contestant of Yemeni origin, competed.
-This was controversial due to accommodating her religious beliefs by allowing her to wear a semi-transparent sarong over her swimsuit.
-In 2012, CNN World News named her one of its eight "agents of change" to follow, the only Canadian to receive that designation.
+In 2010, the contest made headlines when Maria Al-Masani, the first contestant of Yemeni origin, competed.
+This was controversial as her religious beliefs were accommodated by allowing her to wear a semi-transparent sarong over her swimsuit.
+In 2012, CNN World News named her one of its eight agents of change to follow, the only Canadian to receive that designation.

-The 2012 contest was accused of transphobia after disqualifying a transgender contestant, Jenna Talackova (Jana Talačková), for not being a "naturally born female".
-A spokesperson from Miss Universe Canada released a statement saying she was disqualified because on her entry form she stated she was born a female, which was not the case.
-Eventually, Talackova was let back into the competition.
+The 2012 contest was accused of transphobia after disqualifying a transgender contestant, Jenna Talackova, for not being a "naturally born female".
+A spokesperson released a statement saying she was disqualified because on her entry form she stated she was born a female, which was not the case.
+Eventually, Talackova was allowed to return.

-After this, Sahar Biniaz dropped out of the Miss Universe pageant a few days prior to it starting, having allegedly hurt her foot.
-Adwoa Yamoah, the first runner-up, replaced her and competed in Miss Universe 2012.
+Sahar Biniaz left the contest a few days prior to it starting.
+She was replaced by first runner-up Adwoa Yamoah, and she competed in Miss Universe 2012.

-On May 27, 2013, two days after the Miss Universe Canada 2013 pageant, it was announced that Denise Garrido was the winner.
-As it turned out, Garrido was actually 3rd runner-up and due to a mathematical error was named the winner.
-Calgary's Riza Santos was the actual winner.
-During the validation of the computerized scoring results (which occurred the following day), a typo was discovered in the top five entries, which significantly impacted the final results of the competition.
+On 27 May 2013, two days after the pageant, it was announced that Denise Garrido had won.
+Due to a mathematical error, third runner-up Garrido was named the winner.
+A typo was discovered in the top five scoring results, which changed the final result, with Riza Santos declared the winner.

-Due to the pandemic, the 2021 Miss Universe Canada pageant was cancelled and the titles Miss Universe Canada 2021 and Miss International Canada 2021 were appointed to the delegates next in line.
-Therefore, Miss Universe Canada 2020's first runner-up Tamara Jemuovic was awarded the title of Miss Universe Canada 2021 and competed in Eilat, Israel at the 70th Miss Universe pageant.
-Respectively, Miss Universe Canada 2020's second runner-up Jaime VandenBerg was awarded the title of Miss International Canada 2021, although the 2020 & 2021 Miss International pageants were cancelled.
+Due to the pandemic, the 2021 contest was cancelled and the titles Miss Universe Canada 2021 and Miss International Canada 2021 were appointed to the delegates next in line.
+The Miss Universe Canada 2020 first runner-up Tamara Jemuovic was awarded the title of Miss Universe Canada 2021 and competed in Eilat, Israel at the 70th Miss Universe pageant.
+The Miss Universe Canada 2020 second runner-up Jaime VandenBerg, was awarded the title of Miss International Canada 2021, although the 2020 and 2021 Miss International pageants were cancelled.

+In 2026, two contestants, Karisa Haverkamp and Jasleen Kaily, wore Indigenous costumes during National Costume round.
+This was referred to as cultural appropriation, and National Director Sonny Borrelli made an apology.